Indiana Hospital Discharge Data Documentation

 Emergency department visits refer to outpatient hospital discharges where emergency department services were provided.
 Inpatient hospitalizations may also involve emergency department services but are not included in counts of emergency department visits.

-All non-federal acute care hospitals are required to report inpatient and outpatient hospital discharges.
+All non-federal acute care hospitals are required to report inpatient and outpatient hospital discharges per IC 16-21-6-6.
 Long-term care, rehabilitation, and behavioral health hospitals may voluntarily report.
-Data is shared for all reporting hospitals, and the number of reporting hospitals varies by year.
+Data are shared for all reporting hospitals, and the number of reporting hospitals varies by year.

-Hospitals submit data quarterly to the Indiana Hospital Association (IHA).
+Hospitals submit data monthly to the Indiana Hospital Association (IHA).
 IHA processes the records for accuracy, consistency and completeness, and requests resubmissions as necessary.
-Once finalized, the Indiana State Department of Health combines the quarterly data for annual release.
+Once finalized, the Indiana State Department of Health combines the data for annual release.

 ABOUT THE PUBLIC INPATIENT DATA SETS

 The public inpatient data sets include all inpatient hospital discharges submitted by Indiana hospitals.
-Inpatient data is aggregated by hospital, primary payer, and:
+Inpatient data are aggregated by hospital, primary payer, and:

 APR-DRG and Severity: All Patients Refined Diagnosis Related Groups; classification of patients by reason for admission and severity of illness (minor to extreme) designed for all payers and patients of all ages